bjj1478/NarrativeEngine-Argent/README.md

 - **Password mode** — PBKDF2 with 100K iterations for full lock-down
 - **Client-side encryption** — API keys are encrypted in the browser before they touch the server
 - **100% local vector search** — all semantic memory, lore queries, and embedding operations run locally via `@huggingface/transformers` (ONNX models) and `sqlite-vec`.
 No campaign text is sent to third-party vector providers
-- All campaign data stored as local files — no database server, no cloud, no vendor lock-in
+- All campaign data stored as local files under `data/` — no database server, no cloud, no vendor lock-in
 - Export and import your vault for backups

 ---